 It’s not every day that an employer makes clear it fired an employee because of his religious faith and activities.
 But that’s exactly what happened with Ron.

 After the seminar, Ron told his boss it was the best leadership training he had ever attended and that it was highly beneficial for his career.
-How did his boss respond?
-By confronting Ron with a list of 10 “charges,” the first five which were all related to his religion.
+But because of an anonymous complaint, the City launched an investigation and confronted Ron with a list of 10 “charges” or reasons for termination, five of which were related to his religion.
 The city even admitted his attendance at the “religious event” and allowing others to attend were the primary reasons for his termination, listing them first.

 That’s outrageous and wrong.
 And it’s illegal under federal law.
 The Civil Rights Act of 1964 protects against religious discrimination and harassment in the workplace.
 This law makes clear that employers cannot discharge or take adverse action against employees on the basis of their religion.